-Low-enriched uranium (LEU) is used as fuel in commercial nuclear energy facilities and poses no risk of proliferation.
-It cannot be used to make nuclear weapons.
+· Low-enriched uranium (LEU) is used as fuel in commercial nuclear energy facilities.
+It poses no risk of proliferation, because it cannot be used to make nuclear weapons.

-All nuclear material, including fresh and used nuclear fuel, is strictly managed and accounted for at U.S. nuclear energy facilities as regulated by the independent Nuclear Regulatory Commission.
+· All nuclear material, including fresh and used nuclear fuel, is strictly managed and accounted for at U.S. nuclear energy facilities as regulated by the U.S. Nuclear Regulatory Commission.

-Signatories to the Nuclear Non-Proliferation Treaty pledge to prevent the spread of nuclear weapons, work toward disarmament and promote the commercial uses of nuclear energy.
-The treaty established a system of safeguards under the International Atomic Energy Agency (IAEA).
+· Signatories to the Nuclear Non-Proliferation Treaty (NPT) pledge to prevent the spread of nuclear weapons, work toward disarmament and promote the commercial uses of nuclear energy.
+The NPT established a system of safeguards under the International Atomic Energy Agency (IAEA).

-The Obama administration’s nonproliferation policy aligns with the treaty: “a world without nuclear weapons” where nations have a right to pursue commercial nuclear energy under IAEA supervision.
+· The Obama administration’s nonproliferation policy aligns with the NPT: “a world without nuclear weapons” where nations have a right to pursue commercial nuclear energy under IAEA supervision.

 Securing Nuclear Materials

-To combat the threat of proliferation, the international nuclear energy community has adopted robust controls to ensure that it can secure and fully account for nuclear materials manufactured for the production of electricity, along with their byproducts.
-The industry does so through the entire fuel cycle—from the mining of uranium to the safe and secure disposal of used nuclear fuel in a long-term repository.
+To combat the threat of proliferation, the international nuclear energy community has adopted robust controls to ensure that it can secure and fully account for nuclear materials manufactured for the production of electricity and their byproducts.
+The industry does so through the entire fuel cycle—from the mining of uranium to the safe and secure storage of used nuclear fuel.
 Controls include global monitoring by international inspectors and stringent national inspection programs.

-Before its use in reactors, mined uranium must be enriched to concentrate the uranium-235 isotope necessary for power generation.
+Before its use in reactors, mined uranium must be enriched to concentrate the uranium-235 isotope necessary for power production.
 This process creates the fuel used in commercial nuclear reactors, low- enriched uranium.
+LEU is considered to be uranium enriched to less than 20 percent U-235.
 Uranium used in commercial nuclear reactors contains less than 5 percent U-235.
-LEU is considered to be uranium enriched to less than 20 percent U-235.
-It is impossible to create a nuclear weapon from LEU as the concentration of U-235 is too low.
+It is impossible to create a nuclear weapon from LEU with the concentration of U-235 so low.

 Commercial reactors, once in operation, create plutonium as a byproduct of electricity generation.
-The extraction of plutonium contained in used fuel rods entails complex chemical reprocessing, requiring highly sophisticated equipment.
-The U.S. nuclear industry does not currently reprocess used fuel, although a small number of other nations do.
+Extracting the plutonium in used fuel rods entails complex chemical reprocessing and requires highly sophisticated equipment.
+The U.S. nuclear industry does not reprocess used fuel, although a few other nations do.

 The Nuclear Non-Proliferation Treaty

-The Nuclear Non-Proliferation Treaty is an international treaty aimed at preventing the spread of nuclear weapons and promoting cooperation in the commercial uses of nuclear energy and disarmament.
+The Nuclear Non-Proliferation Treaty is an international agreement aimed at preventing the spread of nuclear weapons and promoting cooperation in the commercial uses of nuclear energy and disarmament.